MicrosoftDocs/security/zero-trust/identity.md

 2. [Block legacy authentication](https://docs.microsoft.com/azure/active-directory/conditional-access/block-legacy-authentication).
 One of the most common attack vectors for malicious actors is to use stolen/replayed credentials against legacy protocols, such as SMTP, that cannot do modern security challenges.

-### Conditional Access policies gate access and provide remediation activities
+### II.
+Conditional Access policies gate access and provide remediation activities

 Azure AD Conditional Access (CA) analyzes signals such as user, device, and location to automate decisions and enforce organizational access policies for resource.
 You can use CA policies to apply access controls like multi-factor authentication (MFA).
 CA policies allow you to prompt users for MFA when needed for security and stay out of users' way when not needed.